CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 #### Qualified typedefs

-Qualifiers and typedefs have subtle interactions.
+STG does not currently do anything special for qualified typedefs which can have subtle and surprising behaviours.
 For example:

 Before: